 Finally, think about what payment methods you want to accept.
-Remember that a lot of people like to pay with credit cards because of the rewards they provide.
+Remember that a lot of people and start up businesses like to pay with personal credit cards or startup business credit cards because of the rewards they provide.

 On the other hand, you should also think about accepting Apple pay, Google pay, and PayPal the more payment method you accept, the easier it will be for you to get paid.
 This will help you keep the lights on.

 Finally, you have to think carefully about what amenities you are going to offer.
 Everyone who comes to your workspace expects you to provide a minimum set of amenities.
 Otherwise, you are simply going to lose them to the competition.

 Of course, you have to provide wireless internet access, chairs, desks, printers, copiers, scanners, and basic kitchen facilities.
 You should also provide easy access to lockers, bathrooms, and showers.